clarisse-lau/readthedocs/docs/source/sections/data/COSMIC_about.rst

 The BigQuery data sets contain *all* of the CSV and TSV files available for download from the `COSMIC Download page <http://cancer.sanger.ac.uk/cosmic/download>`_ for versions 85-92 except version 88.

-* ISB-CGC will not be hosting any version past version 92 because of licensing costs.
+* ISB-CGC will not be hosting any version of COSMIC data past version 92 because of licensing costs.

 Please explore the tables at (after registering for access):